-This was a little bit expensive for a child’s costume, but lucky for us, it was too big so he can keep wearing it AND it doubles as his Halloween costume.
-The velcro name and the number one one the front are removable, so we could also easily share this with friends if they wanted to use it for a similar party!
-And since it only has our last name, and not “Thomas”, we can use it again if we have another child!
+This was a little bit expensive for a child’s costume, but lucky for us, it was too big so he can keep wearing it AND it doubled as one of his Halloween costumes.
+(We dressed him up a few times – see here and here.)
+The velcro name and the number one on the caddy outfit are both removeable, so we could also easily share this with friends if they wanted to use it for a similar party!
+And since it only has our last name, and not “Thomas”, we can use it again if we have another child.

 Obviously Tommy and I didn’t wear anything special, although Tommy wears golf clothes pretty much everyday anyway, but if you really wanted to ALL out, I love this tennis dress from Tuckernuck.
 Pair it with a visor and sneakers!
 SO cute.

 We didn’t play any golf games (other than Thomas swinging ;)), but if your child is older, putt putt would be such a fun place to host this party!
 You could play golf ball relays (hold the golf ball on a spoon, like an egg relay),